Burnsedia/burnsedia.github.io/src/content/blog/5-dollar-vps-challenge.md

 ## From VPS Foundations to Global Edge

 I start every project on a **$5 VPS** — usually Hetzner, Linode, or Vultr.
-It’s cheap, stable, and gives me full root control.
+It’s low-cost, stable, and gives me full root control.
 Everything runs in **Docker Compose**, built once and pushed to **GitHub Container Registry (GHCR)**.

 Then I use **Watchtower** to keep the VPS containers updated automatically —